carbon-language/carbon-lang/docs/design/generics/details.md

 ### Adapter compatibility

-Consider a type with a generic type parameter, like a hash map:
+Consider a type with a facet parameter, like a hash map:

 ```
 interface Hashable { ... }